Birds of Paradise is seeking young disabled people from mixed heritage backgrounds and/or who could identify as a person of colour.

 BOP Young Artists is an artist development opportunity which provides a space where young disabled people with a passion for the performing arts can learn skills and develop their own creative practice, so they are better able to apply and take part in future creative opportunities they may previously have felt excluded from.

 We have so far worked closely with 2 cohorts of 12 young artists – making creative work, developing skills and making connections within the Scottish arts industry.
 Our first cohort of artists (2019) has been instrumental in the development of our digital project Locked World and our second cohort (2020) was focussed on working with young people who required remote access to opportunities (regardless of pandemic restrictions) and therefore experienced even greater barriers in finding opportunities for artistic development.

-For our third cohort (2021) we are focused on reaching people who are under-represented at BOP by creating a call out specifically for young disabled people who are from a mixed heritage background and/or identify as a person of colour.
+BOP Young Artists 2021 is focused on reaching people who are under-represented at BOP – this call-out is specifically for young disabled people who are from a mixed heritage background and/or identify as a person of colour.

 This opportunity is free to participate and reasonable travel expenses will be covered by BOP

 “I think the biggest opportunity has been getting to be around other young disabled artists and to begin navigating the industry together… Having that shared sense of community, that shared language, that shared experience is so valuable.”